GregorMilliganUoN/Notes-on-Machine-Learning-Techniques/README.md

 # Notes-on-Machine-Learning-Techniques
-A repo used to store notes on different Machine and statistical Learning projects including - Regression -Tree-based
+A repo used to store notes on different Machine and statistical Learning projects including

+- Regression -Tree -based